firozkhan18/technologies-notes/core-java-basics-1-1.md

 ## Why wait(), notify(), and notifyAll() are called from synchronized blocks or methods in Java

+We use `wait()`, `notify()`, or `notifyAll()` mostly for inter-thread communication.
+For example, in the Producer-Consumer scenario:

+- The Producer thread waits if the buffer is full.
+- The Consumer thread notifies the Producer after creating space in the buffer by consuming an element.

+When `notify()` or `notifyAll()` is called, it notifies one or multiple threads that a condition has changed.
+Once the notification thread leaves the synchronized block, all waiting threads compete for the object lock they are waiting on.
+The "lucky" thread returns from the `wait()` method after reacquiring the lock and proceeds further.

 We use `wait()` and `notify()` or `notifyAll()` methods mostly for inter-thread communication.
 One thread is waiting after checking a condition (e.g., in the Producer-Consumer example, the Producer thread is waiting if the buffer is full, and the Consumer thread notifies the Producer thread after creating space in the buffer by consuming an element).

 Calling `notify()` or `notifyAll()` issues a notification to a single or multiple threads that a condition has changed.
 Once the notifying thread leaves the synchronized block, all the threads that are waiting fight for the object lock on which they are waiting, and the lucky thread returns from the `wait()` method after reacquiring the lock and proceeds further.